glammers1/akka-management/docs/src/main/paradox/discovery/kubernetes.md

 And configure it to be used as default discovery implementation in your `application.conf`:

+* Set `akka.management.cluster.bootstrap.contact-point-discovery.discovery-method` to `kubernetes-api`
+* For bootstrap it is recommended to set the service discovery method via `akka.management.cluster.bootstrap.contact-point-discovery.discovery-method` rather then overriding the global service discovery mechanism with `akka.discovery.method`

 ```
+akka.management {
+  cluster.bootstrap {
-akka.discovery {
+    contact-point-discovery {
-  method = kubernetes-api
+      discovery-method = kubernetes-api
     }
+  }
+}
 ```

 To find other pods, this method needs to know how they are labeled, what the name of the Akka Management port is, and what namespace they reside in.
+The lookup needs to know which namespace to look in.
+By default, this will be detected by reading the namespace from the service account secret, in `/var/run/secrets/kubernetes.io/serviceaccount/namespace`, but can be overridden by setting `akka.discovery.kubernetes-api.pod-namespace`.

 Below, you'll find the default configuration.
 It can be customized by changing these values in your `application.conf`.

 ```
 akka.discovery {
   kubernetes-api {
+    # Namespace discovery path
+    #
+    # If this path doesn't exist, the namespace will default to "default".
+    pod-namespace-path = "/var/run/secrets/kubernetes.io/serviceaccount/namespace"

+    # Namespace to query for pods.
+    #
+    # Set this value to a specific string to override discovering the namespace using pod-namespace-path.
-    pod-namespace = "default"
+    pod-namespace = "<pod-namespace>"

+    # Selector value to query pod API with.
-    # %s will be replaced with the configured effective name, which defaults to
-    # the actor system name
+    # `%s` will be replaced with the configured effective name, which defaults to the actor system name
     pod-label-selector = "app=%s"

+    # Only used in the case that Lookup.portName is not set.
+Bootstrap sets this from
+    # akka.management.cluster.bootstrap.contact-point-discovery.port-name
-    pod-port-name = "akka-mgmt-http"
+    pod-port-name = "management"
   }
 }
 ```